 Cousances was a French Cast Iron Manufacturer whose history started in 1553.
 They were one of the oldest cast iron manufacturer in the world until they were bought by Le Creuset in 1957.
 Prior to being acquired, Cousances Dutch Oven was one the best Enamel Cast Iron Dutch oven you can buy.
 Le Creuset, being in their infant years, competed with them.
 However, because Le Creuset offered a much wider range of colored, they eventually lost market share.
 Today, Le Creuset makes their cookware in Cousances original foundry/factory.
 They are only released in limited quantities.
 You will only them in their outlet or online store.
 This article will take a closer look at how Cousances was designed.
-We will take a closer look at the changes that Le Creuset has made and the difference between them.
+We will see what changes Le Creuset has made and the difference between them.

 |Brand Awareness||Europe and North America|

 |Country of Manufacturer||France|

 |Thoughts||One of the original Enamel Cast Iron Dutch Oven.
 While their handle is not as comfortable as a modern day Le Creuset Dutch Oven, it is still very unique.
 In terms of performance, they should do just as well as a modern one.|

 What makes cousances so unique is their round handle.
 Cousances has a half moon handle that flows with the pot design.
 However, these handles are narrow and sharp.
 While it wont cause too much discomfort, its narrow opening makes it difficult to carry.
 This is made worse when you have a glove on.

 Looking at the handle, it is very similar to Le Creuset Doufeu Dutch Oven Design.
 Both of them has the same sort of curved handle.
 What is even more interesting is that if you search for Cousances, you can find their own version of the Doufeu.
 The only differences I see are the markings on the lid.